manofolomoha/Stream-1-Project/README.md

 No functionality has been implemented yet.
 (See the Change Log)

 ##Known Issues.
-- On the Create Post page, the home icon doesn't show up for the mobile layout, but the button retains its functionality.
+- In the mobile layout, the home-icon does'nt appear, but the button ramains functional.

 ##Note:
 To view this app's current build, you must run http-server in the route-folder.